mewna/catnip/README.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/tag-date/mewna/catnip.svg?style=popout)

 A Discord API wrapper in Java.
-Fully async / reactive, built on top of [vert.x](https://vertx.io). catnip tries to map roughly 1:1 to how the Discord API works, both in terms of events and REST methods available.
+Fully async/reactive, built on top of [vert.x](https://vertx.io). catnip tries to map roughly 1:1 to how the Discord API works, both in terms of events and REST methods available.